Kabeera-Singh/Meadow-Chatbot/Readme.md

 # Notes

-Change primary col to scientific name
-Figure out labeling for
+Figure out how to add custom descriptions for each agent

 Bloom time for text to picture will be a big factor GoBOtany and Inaturalist apps